Let me help with your tile and stone cleaning enquiries for home or workplace.

 Once cleaned you'll have to allow a couple of days for it to dry before applying any sealant.

 If you'd prefer a silk, satin or gloss finish then applying an acrylic polish or wax will change the finish to often make it easier to clean.
+Fila, Lithofin and LTP have some excellent retail products.

-It WILL become a lot easier to clean and probably need less water to remove any dirt lying on the surface.
+It WILL become a lot easier to clean and probably you'll need less water to remove any dirt lying on the surface.
 Just a dry brush, vacuum or buffing pad to maintain the slate in good order.

 As with everything in life, the better you maintain anything the longer it will stay in good order.
-This is certainly true of any floor finish applied after cleaning slate floors and should be seen as one of those maintenance jobs to be carried out frequently.
+This is certainly true of any floor finish applied after cleaning slate floors and should be seen as one of those maintenance jobs to be carried out regularly.

 My own floors at home are regularly vacuumed and mopped with a recommended cleaning solution to keep the pleasing satin lustre that was initially applied some years ago.